Becker (TV series): Reception

-Becker debuted as part of CBS' highly rated Monday night lineup as a midseason replacement for the canceled sitcom The Brian Benben Show, taking over the timeslot at 9:30 PM Eastern time.
+Becker debuted as part of CBS's highly rated Monday night lineup as a midseason replacement for the canceled sitcom The Brian Benben Show, taking over the timeslot at 9:30 PM Eastern time.
 The show performed well for its first four seasons, piggybacking off the ratings of its lead-in, Everybody Loves Raymond; during those seasons, Becker ranked in the top 20 and peaked at #13.

 Despite the ratings wins, CBS decided to try to find a new home for Becker and relocated the sitcom to lead off its Sunday night lineup.
 Ratings unexpectedly fell as Becker dropped out of the top 50, and CBS was set to cancel the series.
 CBS relented and gave Becker a sixth and final season, but was willing to order only thirteen episodes and intended to air it as a midseason replacement.
 Once again, CBS changed its decision last-minute; the final season launched in the fall.
 Moved to Wednesday nights and aired in tandem with former Monday staple The King of Queens, the 129th and final episode of Becker was broadcast on January 28, 2004.